Dakiti

-"Dakiti" (also titled "Dákiti") is a song by Puerto Rican rappers Bad Bunny and Jhayco.
+"Dakiti" (also titled "Dákiti") is a song by Puerto Rican rappers Bad Bunny and Jhayco (credited as Jhay Cortez).
 It was released on October 30, 2020 through Rimas Entertainment as the lead single from Bad Bunny's third studio album, El Último Tour Del Mundo.
 The island-tinged song simultaneously debuted in the top ten on the Billboard Hot 100, and number one on the Hot Latin Songs chart, becoming the first song in history to do so.
 It peaked at number five on the Hot 100, and simultaneously topped both the Billboard Global 200 and Global Excl.
 U.S., the first Spanish-language song to do so.
-It is the 79th most played song on Spotify with 1,470,908,772 streams and has more than 2.5 billion total views on YouTube and Spotify as of August 2022.
-The third collaboration between the artists reached number one in Argentina, Dominican Republic, Mexico, Spain, Sweden and the top 10 in France, Italy, Netherlands, Portugal and almost all of Latin America.
-The song also spent a total of 27 weeks at the top of the Hot Latin Songs chart; it could easily be the signature song of both Cortez and Martinez.
+On Spotify, it has over 2.3 billion streams, as of October 2025, making it one of the most-streamed Latin songs on the platform, as well as one of the most-streamed non-English language songs.
+The third collaboration between the artists, it reached number one in Argentina, Dominican Republic, Mexico, Spain, Sweden and the top 10 in France, Italy, Netherlands, Portugal and almost all of Latin America.
+The song also spent a total of 27 weeks at the top of the Hot Latin Songs chart.